Adding Tests#

 You can run this test with:

-pytest --doctest-modules -k src
+pytest --doctest-modules path/to/your/module.py

 Alternatively, you can run all unit tests with the same configuration as continuous integration:

-invoke test.unit
+invoke test.doctest

 Notebooks#